olets/ScreenshotFrames/README.md

 PRs are welcome.
 For each new frame

 - add the stylesheet *src/framename/screenshot-frame-framename.less*
-	- for base64 encoded background images (cf. [screenshot-frame-safari.less](https://github.com/olets/ScreenshotFrames/blob/master/src/safari/screenshot-frame-safari.less)), use
+	- for base64 encoded background images (cf. [Safari frame](https://github.com/olets/ScreenshotFrames/blob/master/src/safari/screenshot-frame-safari.less)), use
 `background-image: url(filepathrelativetostylesheet)` (supports png and jpg)
-	- for svg background images (cf. [screenshot-frame-iphone.less](https://github.com/olets/ScreenshotFrames/blob/master/src/iphone/screenshot-frame-iphone.less)), use
+	- for svg background images (cf. [iPhone frame](https://github.com/olets/ScreenshotFrames/blob/master/src/iphone/screenshot-frame-iphone.less)), use
 `background-image: url('data:image/svg+xml;utf8,/* svg \*//* endinject */')`
+	- for mobile and desktop frames, use svg; for browser frames, use whichever is lighter

 - add relevant images and/or svgs to *src/framename*
 - in *src/screenshot-frames-additional.less* and *src/screenshot-frames-custom.less*